kazu-yamamoto/crypton/README.md

 crypton
 ==========

-Crypton is a fork from cryptonite with the original authoer's permission.
+Crypton is a fork from cryptonite with the original author's permission.

 Crypton is a haskell repository of cryptographic primitives.
 Each crypto algorithm has specificities that are hard to wrap in common APIs and types,